noahzeldin/dissertation/README.md

 upload proper lab reports in the near future, as well as the write-ups included in the dissertation

-This repository holds the coding related to the statistical analyses included in the second chapter of my dissertation: "Agitation and Intervention: *[The Measures Taken](https://en.wikipedia.org/wiki/The_Decision_(play))* and
+This repository holds the code related to the statistical analyses included in the second chapter of my dissertation: "Agitation and Intervention: *[The Measures Taken](https://en.wikipedia.org/wiki/The_Decision_(play))* and
 *[The Mother](https://en.wikipedia.org/wiki/The_Mother_(Brecht_play))*."
 These
 two major works were collaborations between German dramatist